jxc136/Zigzag-Dog-Breeds-App/README.md

 Expans test cove test coverage to ensure that critical functionality is thoroughly tested, including tests to cover error handling, user interactions and edge cases

-- Add unit tests for the dog API service
+- Add unit tests for the dog API service.
-- More in-depth unit tests for the homepage component functions
+- More in-depth unit tests for the homepage component functions.
-- E2E testing for each of the main features
+- E2E testing for each of the main features.

 #### Refactoring

-- Homepage: Split the homepage into components to two components to handle user interactions and display the data
+- Homepage: Split the homepage into components to two components to handle user interactions and display the data.
-- Implement erorr handling in the service and component code
+- Implement erorr handling in the service and component code.

 #### UI and UX

 - Add additional UI elements for app presentation
-- Enforce a standardised image size to ensure consistent presentation of breed cards
+- Enforce a standardised image size to ensure consistent presentation of breed cards.
-- Make it easier for users to navigate between pages with a menu bar
+- Make it easier for users to navigate between pages with a menu bar.
-- Implemented UI functionality to enable all dogs from the API to be displayed, instead of 12
+- Implemented UI functionality to enable all dogs from the API to be displayed, instead of 12.